anthonyd43/HandTracking-Spotify/README.md

 # Process
 This project was a realization of how many libraries and API's are out there that can be used together to develop amazing applications.
 We used a library called Handtrack.js that allows us to read realtime hand detections from your webcam.
-This allowed us to call certain functions from the Spotify's WebPlayer using different hand gestures.
+Handtrack.js was used to call certain functions from the Spotify's WebPlayer using different hand gestures.

 We created a simple Spotify playlist viewer using Angular, CSS, and HTML.
 Users will be able to chose any